 You can change the parameters that you defined when you installed the IBM System Storage Support for Microsoft Volume Shadow Copy Service and Virtual Disk Service software.
 You must use the ibmvcfg.exe utility to change the parameters.

-Table 45 describes the configuration commands that are provided by the ibmvcfg.exe utility.
+Table 48 on page 399 describes the configuration commands that are provided by the ibmvcfg.exe utility.

-Table 45.
-Configuration commands (continued)
+Table 48.
+Configuration commands